-Branding trends are being approached differently in 2018.
-Intense competition and constant technological innovation has changed the concept of branding forever.
+Branding trends are being approached differently in 202020.
+Intense competition and constant technological innovation have changed the concept of branding forever.
 Today, it reaches far beyond mere visual differentiation.

 Got a minute?
-Then here are 10 branding trends your business should be capitalizing on in 2018.
+Then here are the 10 branding trends your business should be capitalizing on in 2020.

 1. Personalize your brand